 - Posts: selects the posts index option (posts page defined in WordPress > Settings, post archives, post categories, post tags).

 - Portfolios: selects the portfolio index (portfolio archives, portfolio categories).

 In this section you will find these three settings:

-- Site width: this setting defines the general width for the entire site, it can be specified in px or as a percentage of the viewport.
+- Layout width: this setting defines the general width for the entire site, it can be specified in px or as a percentage of the viewport.
 If the Boxed options is in OFF position, the width refers to the inner width limiting the content.
 If you choose the ON position, it defines the width of the box containing the site.